Download this example

 print("EDB saved correctly to {}.
 You can import in AEDT.".format(aedb_path))

-PyEDB INFO: Save Edb file completed in 0.0045 seconds.
+PyEDB INFO: Save Edb file completed in 0.0056 seconds.

-PyEDB INFO: Close Edb file completed in 0.0057 seconds.
+PyEDB INFO: Close Edb file completed in 0.0175 seconds.

-EDB saved correctly to C:\Users\ansys\AppData\Local\Temp\tmpily9l6et.ansys\linear_array.aedb.
+EDB saved correctly to C:\Users\ansys\AppData\Local\Temp\tmp9r_ste45.ansys\linear_array.aedb.
 You can import in AEDT.

 3D component in HFSS#

-class.
+First create an instance of the pyaedt.Hfss class.
 If you set > ``non_graphical = False

 then AEDT user interface will be visible after the following cell is executed.
 It is now possible to monitor the progress in the UI as each of the following cells is executed.
-All commands can be run without the UI by changing the value of non_graphical
+All commands can be run without the UI by changing the value of non_graphical.

 [16]: